 The Final Cut

 The writing on the wall points to streaming devices as the future of live professional broadcasting.
-At this point in time, Amazon has simulcast rights alongside traditional networks like CBS and NBC.
-Amazon Prime members can watch Thursday Night Football and will even have a direct line to the NFL Wild Card game this 2020-2021 season.
+Amazon Prime members can watch Thursday Night Football and will even have a direct line to the NFL Wild Card round.
 Are you thinking about cutting the cord?
 What if you could obtain access to local networks like ABC, CBS, FOX, and NBC for a one-time cost?
-With a digital antenna like HDHomeRun, you’ll gain access to live HD programming of local channels and regional sports networks (RSNs), while having the ability to record live programming for future viewing.
+With a digital antenna, you’ll gain access to live HD programming of local channels and regional sports networks (RSNs), while having the ability to record live programming for future viewing.